About Chin Reduction Surgery

 Chin reduction is carried out by removing and reshaping parts of the jaw bone in a surgical procedure.
 Fat can also be removed from the chin in a liposuction procedure.

-Chin reduction surgery is also known as Mentoplasty
+Chin reduction surgery is also known as Mentoplasty or Genioplasty.

 How is Chin Reduction surgery carried out?